robbert-vdh/yabridge/README.md

 - If you're seeing errors related to Wine, then you can verify that Wine is working correctly by running one of the VST host applications manually.
-  Assuming that yabridge is installed under `~/.local/share/yabridge`, then running `~/.local/share/yabridge/yabridge-host.exe` in a terminal should print a few messages related to Wine's startup process followed by the following
+  Assuming that yabridge is installed under `~/.local/share/yabridge`, then running `~/.local/share/yabridge/yabridge-host.exe` directly (so _not_ `wine ~/.local/share/yabridge/yabridge-host.exe`, that won't work) in a terminal should print a few messages related to Wine's startup process followed by the following line:
-  line:

   ```
   Usage: yabridge-host.exe <vst_plugin_dll> <unix_domain_socket>